masterujjval/ds-carnival/README.md

 # ds-carnival

-This repo consists of data structures implementation using CPP.
+This repo consists of data structure implementation using CPP.

-Data structures are the building block of every programming language and itis crucial for every programmer to learn and master it.
+Data structures are the building blocks of every programming language and it is crucial for every programmer to learn and master it.
-In this repo you get source code of every data structure in hilarious way to learn and grasp thing quickly.
+In this repo, you get the source code of every data structure in a hilarious way to learn and grasp things quickly.

-You can copy the src code of the data structure and run it on online compiler or  clone the while file and customize it on suitable IDE customize the src code in your own way and have fun.
+You can copy the src code of the data structure and run it on the online compiler or  clone the whole file and customize it on a suitable IDE customize the src code in your own way and have fun.

 ![Screenshot from 2023-06-28 17-13-11](https://github.com/masterujjval/ds-carnival/assets/64778409/0b08c077-1ca8-4a48-abad-9fa6aa51d5c0)